-CBL has properties in 27 states.
-St. Louis, Missouri, from which it derives about 10% of its revenue, is the REIT's largest market.
+CBL has properties in 27 US states (primarily in the Southeast and Midwest).
+St. Louis, Missouri, from which it derives about 8% of its revenues, is the REIT's largest market.
 Other key markets include Nashville and Kansas City, as well as college towns Madison, Wisconsin and Chattanooga, Tennessee.

 CBL's growth strategy also focuses on the development of new properties and the renovation of existing properties, including adding square footage and subdividing retail space.
 It also updates exterior facades and interior decor, improves parking and lighting, and makes other aesthetic changes to make its properties more attractive to prospective tenants.
 Redevelopment activities, which slowed during the economic downturn, picked up in 2011.